Entrapment as a Defense

 A Philadelphia Criminal Defense Lawyer is Here to Help

-If you were coerced into committing a victimless crime by entrapment, you must contact a Philadelphia criminal defense attorney immediately.
+If you were coerced into committing a victimless crime by entrapment, you must contact a Philadelphia criminal attorney immediately.
 Call the law offices of van der Veen, O’Neill, Hartshorn, and Levin today for experienced criminal defense.